 Although the cost to reach 1,000 people via newspaper or magazine is expensive as all sin at $20-$30, prices are dropping due to the movement away from print media advertising.
-This is advantageous to both your product and your wallet because with less print ads in the mix, your ad can take center stage.
+This is advantageous to both your product and your wallet because, with fewer print ads in the mix, your ad can take center stage.

-Up your game by mixing channels within a single advertisement with the addition of QR codes that will redirect users to your homepage or give them access to a special offer.
+Up your game by mixing channels within a single advertisement with the addition of QR codes that will redirect users to your homepage, a landing page, or give them access to a special offer.

-A study performed in 2010 showed that Americans on average spend 4.5 hours per day watching television, while only spending 96 minutes listening to the radio and 30 minutes a day reading newspapers (where the hell are you people getting this kind of time).
+A study performed in 2010 showed that Americans on average spend 4.5 hours per day watching television, while only spending 96 minutes listening to the radio and 30 minutes a day reading newspapers (My question – where the hell are you people getting this kind of time?).

 Although the prestige of having a commercial gives your product or service instant credibility, the process of getting this short clip up and running is terribly slow and time-consuming.
 In addition, you can choose channels that you think would best fit your demographic.
 But due to networks’ lack of feedback, you can’t guarantee that your targeted audiences are seeing your commercial.